jaybird-us/azure-devops-mcp/README.md

 - "Update task 281 to Completed state"
 - "What bugs are assigned to me?"
 - "Show me work items that changed this week"
+- "List all sprints in the WebApp project"
+- "What's in our current sprint?"
+- "Move task 123 to the next sprint"
+- "Show me all work items in Sprint 5"
+- "Get details about Sprint 3"

 ## 🔧 Development